Events & Programs

 Current Calendar of Events

 Our vibrant programming is the gateway through which members gain empowering information, share experiences, and develop a deep sense of belonging to the community.
 At a time when older adults may find their social networks shrinking, San Francisco Village programs offer opportunities to expand.
-Programs are continually evolving, reflecting the interests and requests of our dynamic membership, and generally fall into one of six categories: Healthy Aging, Express Yourself, Member-Led, Connections Across Generations, Navigating Today’s World, and Exploring San Francisco.
-San Francisco Village hosts 30-35 program events per month.
-Take a look at our calendar and get involved!
+Programs are continually evolving, reflecting the passions, curiosities and concerns of our dynamic membership.

-If you are a member, you can select an event and at the bottom of the pop up, click on “Learn More” to sign up.
-You can also call (415) 387 – 1375 or email email@example.com to send in your RSVPs.
+If you are a member, you can click on the event in the calendar below to learn more and sign up.
+You’ll receive a confirmation email with the address and/or Zoom link once staff approves the registration.
+You can also call (415) 387 – 1375 or email firstname.lastname@example.org to send in your RSVPs.
+If the event is hosted by a member, please reach out to staff for their contact information.

 If you are not yet a member, please visit the Join section of our website!
 While our programs are generally for members of San Francisco Village, we’d love to have you attend one event as a guest.